elandini84/dummyChatBot/README.md

 ![YARP logo](doc/images/yarp-robot-24.png?raw=true "yarp-device-template")

-Yarp device for xxx
+Yarp device for dummy chatBot
 =====================

-This repository contains the YARP plugin for xxx.
+This repository contains the YARP plugin for a simple dummy chabot.

 :construction: This repository is currently work in progress. :construction:
 :construction: The software contained is this repository is currently under testing. :construction: APIs may change without any warning. :construction: This code should be not used before its first official release :construction: